drbean/edit/tsailin/2019APBR_english_proofing.md

 In other words, ODM firms may move on from concentration on the necessary process innovation for core products to concentration on branding development.

-Furthermore, this paper compares the configuration of innovation practices between new entrants and incumbent firms in the business model of ODM and OBM.
-At the early stage in the transition from OEM to ODM, we find that the new entrants of the ODM business have fewer new product development and weak marketing capabilities compared to existing ODM firms.
-For a new ODM firm, promoting the R&D and marketing works is the determinant on the success of business model transition to build the competence and business practices, but it needs a long-term path and investment to transform into a new competitive advantage in the market (Feng-Hsu, Heng-Yih, and Ting-Ling 2008; Eng and Spickett-Jones 2009;
+Furthermore, this paper compares the innovation practice configurations of new entrants and incumbent firms after the business model transition to ODM or OBM.
+At the early stage after the transition from OEM to ODM, we find that new entrants into the ODM business undertake limited new product development and have weak marketing capabilities compared to existing ODM firms.
+For a new ODM firm, promoting R&D and marketing is a determinant of success in its efforts, through business model transition, to build its competence and business practices.
+But long-term vision and investment are needed to develop a new competitive advantage in the market (Feng-Hsu, Heng-Yih, and Ting-Ling 2008; Eng and Spickett-Jones 2009;
 Matthyssens, Vandenbempt, and Weyns 2009).
-In the transition to OBM firms, the new entrants demonstrate strategic changes in a comprehensive enhancement of production works and organizational management.
-It indicates the new entrants of the OBM business need to pay more effort to overcome the challenges in the competitive market as a second-mover (Chu 2009; Lee, Song, and Kwak 2015; Yan 2012).
+In the transition to the OBM model, new entrants demonstrate strategic changes in and comprehensive enhancement of production work and organizational management.
+This indicates new entrants into the OBM business need to make greater effort to overcome the challenges competitive markets pose for second movers (Chu 2009; Lee, Song, and Kwak 2015; Yan 2012).

 From the observation in the business model transition of Taiwanese